druchefavour/HTML_CSS_JS_Code_Challenge/README.md

 ## Responsive Grid View
 Step 1 - All the HTML elements would have the box-sizing property set to border box Step-2 - Create a responsive grid-view with 12 columns, to have more control over the webpage (the percentage for one column is 100%/12 columns = 8.33%), we then make a class of each of the columns, class="col-" and a number defining how many colums the section should span
+Step 3:  All these columns should be floating to the left, and have a padding of 5px Step 4: Wrap each row in a <div>.
+The number of columns inside a row should always add up to 12 Step 5: Add a style that clears the flow to prevent the columns inside a row to be taken out of the flow of the page, and other elements being placed as if the columns do not exist.

+A gridded responsive solution has been created.